anilpankaj/Sales-Engineer-Assistant-Using-FastAPI-and-OpenAI-API/README.md

-# Sales Engineer Assistant - FastAPI Project
+# Sales Engineer Assistant - FastAPI and OpenAI API Project

 ## Overview
-This project is a **Sales Engineer Assistant** built using **FastAPI**.
+This project is a **Sales Engineer Assistant** built using **FastAPI** and **OpenAI API**.
 It automates lead processing, filtering, and email communication using OpenAI APIs.
 The assistant consolidates datasets, builds queries, and interacts with leads effectively.

 ## Features
 - **Data Consolidation**: Merges multiple lead datasets into a structured format.